Cypriniformes: Evolution

 Cypriniformes include the most primitive of the Ostariophysi in the narrow sense (i.e. excluding the Gonorynchiformes).
 This is evidenced not only by physiological details, but also by their great distribution, which indicates they had the longest time to spread.
 The earliest that Cypriniformes might have diverged from Characiphysi (Characiformes and relatives) is thought to be about the Early Triassic, about 250 million years ago (mya).
 However, their divergence probably occurred only with the splitting-up of Pangaea in the Jurassic, maybe 160 million years ago (Mya).
 By 110 Mya, the plate tectonics evidence indicates that the Laurasian Cypriniformes must have been distinct from their Gondwanan relatives.

 The Cypriniformes are thought to have originated in South-east Asia, where the most diversity of this group is found today.
 The alternative hypothesis is that they began in South America, similar to the other otophysans.
 If this were the case, they would have spread to Asia through Africa or North America before the continents split up, for these are purely freshwater fishes.
 As the Characiformes began to diversify and spread, they may have outcompeted South American basal cypriniforms in Africa, where more advanced cypriniforms survive and coexist with characiforms.

-The earliest cypriniform fossils are already assignable to the living family Catostomidae; from the Paleocene of Alberta, they are roughly 60 million years old.
-During the Eocene (55-35 Mya), catostomids and cyprinids spread throughout Asia.
+Until 2025, no cypriniform fossil remains were known predating the Cenozoic.
+In 2025, multiple fossil remains of an indeterminate cypriniform, including jaws, tooth plates, and vertebrae, were identified from the early Maastrichtian-aged (71–69 Mya) Prince Creek Formation of Alaska.
+This occurrence suggests that in contrast to previous hypotheses, cypriniforms may have originated in high-latitude regions and radiated southwards during the Cenozoic.
+The next-oldest cypriniform fossils are already assignable to the living family Catostomidae; from the Paleocene-aged Paskapoo Formation of Alberta, they are roughly 60 million years old.
+During the Eocene (55–35 Mya), catostomids and cyprinids spread throughout Asia; the earliest members of the cyprinid subfamilies Barbinae and Danioninae are known from the Eocene Sangkarewang Formation of Indonesia, in addition to possibly Smilogastrinae and Labeoninae.
+The extinct family Jianghanichthyidae is known from the Eocene of China.
 In the Oligocene, around 30 Mya, advanced cyprinids began to outcompete catostomids wherever they were sympatric, causing a decline of the suckers.
-Cyprinids reached North America and Europe about the same time, and Africa in the early Miocene (some 23-20 Mya).
+Cyprinids reached North America and Europe about the same time, and Africa in the early Miocene (some 23–20 Mya).
 The cypriniforms spread to North America through the Bering land bridge, which formed and disappeared again several times during the many millions of years of cypriniform evolution.